Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \subsubsection{Some victims want to move past the harm}

-Some victims noted that the harm had already occurred and they wanted to move past it.
-Several victims were emotionally exhausted by the harm.
-P20 felt already disappointed by the offender's reaction when he tried to negotiate: \textit{``I don't think it's worth trying to regain her [the offender] as a friend [\ldots] because things like this can happen again due to the rash behavior.''} P16 described her feelings as \textit{``I'm just kind of over it.''}
+Some victims noted that the harm had already occurred and wanted to move past it.
+Several were emotionally exhausted by the harm.
+P20 already felt disappointed by the offender's reaction when he tried to negotiate: \textit{``I don't think it's worth trying to regain her [the offender] as a friend [\ldots] because things like this can happen again due to the rash behavior.''} P16 described her feelings as \textit{``I'm just kind of over it.''}

-Some victims thought the harm that they experienced was trivial and that they were not severely impacted by it, or that they could reduce the emotional harm through their own efforts.
+Some victims thought the harm they experienced was trivial and that they were not severely impacted by it, or that they could reduce the emotional harm through their own efforts.
 As a result, they wanted to move on with their lives.
 P8 said, \textit{``If it's more personal, then they should maybe apologize.
 But [\ldots] in this case it's not particularly serious.''} P9 gave offenders the benefit of the doubt and felt that moving past the event was an easier option for him: \begin{quote}\textit{ ``Maybe the people that were talking inappropriately were just having a bad day or something, or maybe they were genuinely not a good person and rude.
 But either way, it just seems easier for me to move past it by literally moving past it.'' }\end{quote}

-In sum, we find that the majority of victims have needs other than punishing the offenders.
-However, they only want offenders to engage with such needs when they are sure that offenders genuinely want to address the harm.
-In addition, restorative justice approaches might not be sufficient or ideal for online harm that is systemic.
+In sum, most victims have needs other than punishing the offenders.
+However, they want offenders to engage with such needs only when they are sure that offenders genuinely wish to address the harm.
+In addition, many victims feel that restorative justice approaches might not be sufficient or ideal to address systemic online harm.